MarieLynneBlock/MarieLynneBlock/README.md

 ### About me:
-I am a strong T-shaped AI Expert with a hidden multifaceted full-stack software engineer/data scientist persona, using my professional experience to experiment with computer music, sound AI/ML, generative art and animation.
+I am a strong T-shaped AI Expert with a hidden full-stack software engineer/data scientist persona, using my professional experience to experiment with computer music, sound AI/ML, generative art and animation.

 <br/>